 The Ears Are Not Equal

 Getting the vowels all lined up?
 For the singer who goes back and forth between the left and right ear, this means spending a very long time singing /e/ and /i/ correctly, then transferring the acquired acoustical awareness to /a/, then /o/ and /u/—a process which involves audition rather than overt manipulation.
-One problem, however, is that the student's psychological framework—being linked to their manner of audition—is all over the place.
+One problem, however, is that the student's psychological framework—linked to their manner of audition—is all over the place.
 Creating the environment for the necessary work takes great skill and patience.

 Previous